ZichangYe/SneakersAnalytics/Bringing Order to Sneakers.md

 # Task 1: Ranking

 I came across the PageRank algorithms in my "Optimization and Computational Linear Algebra" course during my first semester at NYU.
 I implemented a variation of PageRank algorithms to rank the NBA teams based on their records against each other, and later take the scores in the game in account.
 I realized that such idea may also be applied to the Sneakers dataset on hand: **Can I rank these sneakers based on the frequencies of purchases, and also later add prices in my analysis?**

+The PageRank algorithm imagines a 'drunk' surfer randomly clicking the pages, and the importance of a webpage is quantified by *How much time he spends on each website*.
+I mimiced this idea in my analysis by imagining a "drunk sneaker buyer" randomly purchasing sneakers.
+There are 50 unique models in total.
+When the buyer bought model A after buying model B, I defined that there is a *link* from model A to model B.

+Going through the data table row by row, the drunk buyer is constantly creating a link between two models.
+Matrix $\textbf{M}$ records these links. $M_{i,j}$ represents number of times the buyer buys $j$ after buying $i$.

 # Task 2: Price Prediction